stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   ------------------------------------------------------------------------------------------
   :Detailed description of ÍST {{spec_id}} payments properties. {#tbl:proper_domestic}

-The remittanceInformationStructured mentioned in [table @tbl:proper_domestic] is currently used to carry the debtor's payment reference.
+The remittanceInformationStructured mentioned in [Table @tbl:proper_domestic] is currently used to carry the debtor's payment reference.
 For identification, the **type** is set to TILV_U, which clearly identifies this information.

 ``` {.json caption="Example of the *remittanceInformationStructured* data element."}
  remittanceInformationStructured: [